confluentinc/tutorials/optimize-producer-throughput/kafka/README.md

 First, create a cluster if you haven't already.
 You can do this in the Confluent Cloud Console by navigating to your environment and then clicking `Add cluster`.

-Once you have a cluster running, navigate to `Topics` in the lefthand navigation and create a topic `topic-perf` with the default topic configuration.
+Once you have a cluster running, navigate to `Topics` in the left-hand navigation and create a topic `topic-perf` with the default topic configuration.

-Next, go to the Cluster Overview page and click `Clients` in the lefthand navigation.
+Next, go to the Cluster Overview page and click `Clients` in the left-hand navigation.
 Click `Java` and generate a configuration file that includes API keys. pool that you have created.
 Copy the configuration file locally to `optimize-producer-throughput/kafka/cloud.properties`.

 Now, run a baseline performance test with Docker: